hashicorp/nomad/website/source/guides/load-balancing/fabio.html.md

 # Load Balancing with Fabio

-There are multiple approaches to set up load balancing across a Nomad cluster.
-One approach uses [fabio][fabio] which integrates natively with Consul and provides an optional Web UI to visualize routing.
+[Fabio][fabio] integrates natively with Consul and provides an optional Web UI to visualize routing.

 The main use case for fabio is to distribute incoming HTTP(S) and TCP requests from the internet to frontend services that can handle these requests.
 This